daffafaizan/prototypes/folio/README.md

 ### Solution
 Create a global pay-it-forward competition on consumer payment rails.
-The potential to wina portion of the prize pot adds a competitive spark, increasing excitement and contributions.
-By building on Seismic's ecrypted network, we can keep the chain information hidden so that every participant (new or returning) will feel that they have a chance to be a winner.
+The potential to win a portion of the prize pot adds a competitive spark, increasing excitement and contributions.
+By keeping the chain encrypted, we avoid the case where people exploit the system by only contributing to the winning chain.
+This way every participant (new or returning) will feel that they have a fair chance to be a winner.